About Us Groups Events Articles Forums Training Rituals Store Joining

 Religio Romano: Simple Daily Home Rites and Prayers

 Early Romans were simple farmers and shepherds, and their gods and religious practices revolved around their homes, farms, and immediate community.
-Every household had some kind of shrine for the household deities, the Lararium, and would perform daily prayers honoring the Lar, the guardian spirit of the household, and the Penates, the guardian spirits of the pantry or cupboards.
-In previous articles, I have discussed the basics of Roman hearth religion (see OL 9) and elements of prayer (see OL 11).
-I am now offering to share some very simple household prayers and rites that are suitable for a Roman household.
+Every household had some kind of shrine for the home deities, the Lararium, and would perform daily prayers honor the Lar, the guardian spirit of the household, and the Penates, the guardian spirits of the pantry or cupboards.
+In previous articles, I have discussed the basics of Roman hearth religion (see OL 10).
+I am now offering to share some very simple household prayers and rites suitable for a Roman household.

-The Paterfamilias was traditionally responsible for leading the household each morning in a prayer to the deities of the household (the Lar and Penates) to thank them for keeping watch over the welfare and prosperity of the home and household and to ask that the coming day be fruitful and safe.
-In ancient times, the Paterfamilias was the male head of the household, however in modem times, this need not be so.
+The Paterfamilias was traditionally responsible for leading the house hold each morning in a prayer to the deities of the household (the Lar and Penates) to thank them for keeping watch over the welfare and prosperity of the home and to ask that the coming day be fruitful and safe.
+In ancient times, the Paterfamilias was the male head of the household; however, in modern times, this need not be so.
 Just as the Paterfamilias of the community is responsible for the spiritual welfare of the community, the Paterfamilias of the household is responsible for maintaining a proper relationship between the deities and the household.

 Greetings, household Lar!

-Vos precor (hoc sacrificio obmovendo bonas preces) uti sitis volentes propitii mihi (liberisque mei) domo meo, familiaeque mae.
+Vos precor {hoc sacrificio obmovendo bonas preces} uti sitis volentes propitii mihi, {liberisque mei,} domo meo, familiaeque meae.

 I humbly ask that you may bestow your blessing upon me, {my children,} my home, and my household.